 We've run out of cases, and since we UV print the case artwork on demand, this means nothing can ship until new cases arrive.
 They are in the air, and should be arriving via FedEx later this week.
 Orders can be placed, but cannot ship until the cases have arrived.
 Sorry for the delay.

 The QA450 is backordered until 3rd week of December.
 Orders can still be placed, but won't be filled until that time.
 Sorry about that!

-The QA450 is a 4 or 8 ohm programmable load for testing power amplifiers.
-The QA450 isn't designed for extended periods sinking power from your amp.
-The QA450 is designed for rapid testing using burst stimulus as generated by the QA401 or any source that generates a burst or chirp.
+The QA450 is a switchable 4 or 8 ohm programmable load for testing audio power amplifiers.
+The QA450 isn't designed for sinking power from your amp for extended periods.
+Instead, the QA450 is designed for rapid testing using burst stimulus as generated by the QA401 or any source that generates a burst or chirp.

 Below is a video of the QA401 and Q450 working together to test a class D amplifier.
 For certain tests (efficiency) you'll see the power peak around 150W into the QA450.